2bc4/twitch-hls-client/README.md

           Path to the player that the stream will be piped to, if not specified will write stream to stdout -a, --player-args <ARGUMENTS>
           Arguments to pass to the player
-      --disable-reset-on-ad
-          Disables resetting the player and stream when encountering an embedded advertisement -d, --debug
+  -d, --debug
           Enable debug logging
   -h, --help